+When effective, this Standard will replace the current accounting requirements in AASB 118 and the related interpretations.
 The core principle of the Standard is that an entity will recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for the goods or services.
-To achieve this objective, AASB 15 provides the following five-step process:

-- identify the contract(s) with a customer; - identify the performance obligations in the contract(s); - determine the transaction price; - allocate the transaction price to the performance obligations in the contract(s); and - recognise revenue when (or as) the performance obligations are satisfied.
+Revenue is recognised through a five-step process that notably involves identifying a contract with customer and the related performance obligations and recognising revenue (as a portion of transaction price allocated to such performance obligations) as and when the performance obligation is satisfied.
+The standard is not expected to impact the Union's financial statements.